Nikitsatsiki/data-ber-10-19/module-1_projects/data-thieves-project/your-project/README.md

 5. Merge our available data into one dataframe.<br/>
 6. Make conclusions and plots out of the new dataframe.<br/>
 7. Export everything to one csv file.<br/>
+8. Visualize the bike sharing stations on a world map.

 ## Organization
 Mostly we tried to figure out things each on the own computer and then come up with a joint solution.<br/>